-It is recommended that the oral health provider consult with the patient's primary care physician and/or case manager when additional information or coordination is needed to assist in providing safe and appropriate care.
-Oral health providers shall obtain and document HIV primary contact information for each patient and shall consult with patient's medical care providers when indicated.
+It is recommended that the dental health care professional r consult with the patient's primary care physician and/or case manager when additional information or coordination is needed to assist in providing safe and appropriate care.
+Oral health care service providers shall obtain and document HIV primary contact information for each patient and dental health care professionals shall consult with patient's medical care providers when indicated.

-- A list of conditions under which consultation with the patient's primary care physician is required can be found below in the "Standard" box below. - The oral health provider shall remind patients of the need for regular primary medical care and encourage patients to adhere to their medication regimens. - The oral health provider shall inform the patient's primary care physician about any observations or treatment issues relevant to the patient's medical care.
-For example, oral lesions, weight loss, wasting, and oral candidiasis may signal progression toward AIDS. - Within the constraints of previously signed Authorization to Disclose/Releases of Information, the oral health provider may also work with the patient's case manager to coordinate services for patients who require additional assistance based on psychosocial or developmental needs.
+- A list of conditions under which consultation with the patient's primary care physician is required can be found below in the "Standard" box below. - The dental health care professional shall remind patients of the need for regular primary medical care and encourage patients to adhere to their medication regimens. - The dental health care professional shall inform the patient's primary care physician about any observations or treatment issues relevant to the patient's medical care.
+For example, oral lesions, weight loss, wasting, and oral candidiasis may signal progression toward AIDS. - Within the constraints of previously signed Authorization to Disclose/Releases of Information, the oral health care service provider may also work with the patient's case manager to coordinate services for patients who require additional assistance based on psychosocial or developmental needs.

-Standard Measure

-Oral health provider shall obtain and document Documentation in patient file

-HIV primary contact information from patient

-A consultation with the primary care physician Signed, dated progress note to detail

-is required when: consultations

-More complete medical information is

-needed

-A decision must be made whether

-dental treatment shall occur in a

-hospital setting

-A patient reports a heart murmur; but is

-unsure of what kind

-Inconsistent or illogical information

-leads the dental provider to doubt the

-accuracy of the medical information

-given by the patient

-A patient's symptoms have changed

-and it is necessary to determine if

-treatment modifications are indicated

-New medications are indicated to

-ensure medication safety and prevent

-drug/drug interactions

-Oral opportunistic infections are

-present
+Standard Measure Oral health care service provider shall obtain and document HIV primary contact information Documentation in patient file from patient A consultation with the primary care physician is required when: Signed, dated progress note to detail consultations More complete medical information is needed A decision must be made whether dental treatment shall occur in a hospital setting A patient reports a heart murmur; but is unsure of what kind Inconsistent or illogical information leads the dental provider to doubt the accuracy of the medical information given by the patient A patient's symptoms have changed and it is necessary to determine if treatment modifications are indicated to ensure medication safety and prevent drug/drug interactions Oral opportunistic infections are present